Mahekpatel1125/Project-website/README.md

 # Project-website
-E-commerce webiste using react and mongoDb
+E-commerce website using react and mongoDb